ni-eck/neuro-symbolic-legal-reasoning/README.md

 representations (`data/cases`).

 ## Parser and Prompts
-The LLM-based parser must extract all relevant relations using the predefined predicate set.
-Because there are 153 possible predicates, the task is split into several rounds.
-In each round, the LLM is prompted to look for specific facts defined in a prompt template (`data/prompts`).
-As the Prolog rule base requires consistent argument naming, the parser injects a memory block that tracks previously used arguments.
-Outputs are validated with Prolog grammar and arity checks, and invalid predicates trigger a retry prompt.
+The LLM-based parser must extract all relevant relations using a predefined predicate set.
+Given the size of the predicate space (153 predicates), parsing is split into multiple rounds.
+In each round, the LLM is prompted to extract only the facts defined in a group-specific prompt template (`data/prompts`).
+Since the Prolog rule base requires consistent argument naming, the parser injects a memory block that tracks previously used arguments.
+Outputs are validated using Prolog grammar and arity checks, and invalid predicates trigger a retry prompt.
 If no predicate applies, the model is instructed to output a single line: `% nothing`.

 The parser was run with three models (`GPT-5`, `GPT-5-mini`, `GPT-4.1`).

 ## Evaluation